 Keep in mind that the softer your gemstone, the more it is prone to scratching, chipping and even cracking.
 Besides, if your gemstone is faceted, the softer it is, the faster its edges will become rounded over time.

 This doesn’t mean you should not buy softer gemstones.
-Just be more careful when wearing them or consider a cut that is more secure, for example, cabochon cut is very popular for gemstones with hardness lower than 7 on the Mohs scale.
+Just be more careful when wearing them or consider a more secure cut, for example, cabochon cut is very popular for gemstones with hardness lower than 7 on the Mohs scale.

 In general, diamond is always a good idea if you are going to wear your jewellery piece every day, while other gemstones are more suitable for occasional wear.